brownieboy/acmo-deck-script/README.md

 Special thanks to:

 - TemplarGFX for the [marvellous mod](https://www.moddb.com/mods/templargfxs-acm-overhaul), which makes Aliens Colonial Marines so much better.
+Still not a classic maybe, but certainly better.
 - ac2334 for starting [this Reddit thread](https://www.reddit.com/r/SteamDeck/comments/14ypjrh/aliens_colonial_marines_templargfx_overhaul_mod/), and also to everybody that commented there.
+I incorporated some of suggestions there into this script.
 - ChatGPT for actually writing the script!
-(I kept a watchful eye on him all the way through the process though.)
+(I kept a watchful eye on him all the way through the process though. :wink:)